Yrr0r/yuripages/README.md

 # Todo:

-- Bookmarks (progress marking) and probably a bookshelf implemented in JavaScript and data is stored in LocalStorage.
+- [ ] Bookmarks (progress marking) and probably a bookshelf implemented in JavaScript and data is stored in LocalStorage.
-- Night mode, implemented by changing colors using JS.
+- [x] Night mode, implemented by changing colors using JS.
-- Cover images for books in `index.html` .
+- [ ] Cover images for books in `index.html` .
-- Turn the page with arrow keys (left = prev, right = next).
+- [x] Turn the page with arrow keys (left = prev page, right = next page, Z = down half page).

-- 文案没中文，差评
+- [ ] 文案没中文，差评